 Dr. Kaprow received his undergraduate degree from the University of South Florida in 1992, and his Doctor of Osteopathic Medicine degree from Nova Southeastern University in 2001.
 During his time at Nova Southeastern, he completed pre-doctoral fellowships in both Anatomy and Osteopathic Practices and Principles.
 He completed his Internal Medicine residency at POH Medical Center, an affiliate training site of Michigan State University College of Osteopathic Medicine, in 2004.
 During residency, Marc was honored as the Resident of the Year, 2002-2003 and served as Chief Resident during the 2003-2004 training year.
+In 2020 Dr. Kaprow received a Master of Healthcare Administration with a specialization in Healthcare Leadership from Capella University.

 Dr. Kaprow is certified in Internal Medicine, Hospice and Palliative Medicine by the American Osteopathic Board of Internal Medicine.
 He completed recertification for Internal Medicine in 2013.
 Dr. Kaprow practiced as a primary care physician in the Pembroke Pines / Hollywood area for several years.
 During that time he served the South Broward Hospital District and Memorial Hospital West on multiple committees, including Utilization Review, Peer Review, Physician Credentialing, Ethics and the Medical Executive committee.
 In 2008 he was appointed Medical Director of Memorial Home Health Care, and in 2010 Dr. Kaprow transitioned his practice from patient care to administration as the Associate Medical Director for VITAS Hospice in Broward County, one of the largest hospice programs in the country.